Home

 (England)

-I cannot find any information on how to exercise a puppy before innoculations, then how long after?
+I cannot find any information on how to exercise a puppy before inoculations, then how long after?

 Reply From Pauline - Web Owner

-Until your puppy has been fully inocculated, it's very important that he's not put down on the ground where other (unvaccinated) dogs have been.
-Play it safe and keep him at home until your vet gives the OK to go outside.
+Until your puppy has been fully inoculated, it's important not to put him down on the ground where other (unvaccinated) dogs have been.
+Play it safe and keep him at home until your vet gives you the OK to go outside.

-Puppies that are not yet vaccinated will usually get enough exercise during play, socialization, and training - indoors and in your own garden or yard.
+Puppies that haven't yet been vaccinated will usually get enough exercise during play, play, socialization, and training - indoors and in your own garden or yard.

 When your puppy reaches about 5 months old, you should be able to increase his walks to 15 minutes daily (or twice each day) - add a couple of minutes onto the walk each week until your puppy can easily handle 60 minutes.